ibo-ibo/Basic-CSS-Clock/README.md

 # Basic-CSS-Clock
-This is a very basic CSS Clock 02/JS30
+This is a very basic CSS Clock, 02/JS30